Truth: Your business will face uncertainty.

 Here are 5 ways to Take Action when you’re not sure what to do:

 #1.
 Streamline your “Systems”.
 A “System” is essentially a process for how you accomplish a task in your business.
-Typically you document your systems in writing (ie your operating procedures), and use them to identify inefficiencies or opportunities for automation in your business.
+Typically you document your systems in writing (ie your operating procedures or employee handbook), and use them to identify inefficiencies or opportunities for automation in your business.

-Systems are critical for a successful business, because they allow for you to:
+Systems are critical for a successful business, because they allow you to:

 - generate income with way less effort